Microsoft Linear Regression Algorithm

 Viewing a Linear Regression Model

 To explore the model, you use the Microsoft Tree Viewer.
 The tree structure for a linear regression model is very simple, with all the information about the regression equation contained in a single node.
-For more information, see Browse a Model Using the Microsoft Tree Viewer.
+For more information, see Viewing a Mining Model with the Microsoft Tree Viewer.

 If you want to know more detail about the equation, you can also view the coefficients and other details by using the Microsoft Generic Content Tree Viewer.